Andreia Machado

-Andreia Machado (born 1 April 1995) is a Luxembourgish footballer who plays as a defender for Dames Ligue 1 club Swift Hesperange and the Luxembourg women's national team.
+Andreia Machado (born 1 April 1995) is a Luxembourgish footballer who plays as a defender for Dames Ligue 1 club Swift Hesperange and formerly the Luxembourg women's national team.

 International career

-Machado made her senior debut for Luxembourg on 20 September 2020 during a 0–3 friendly loss against Bulgaria.
+Machado made her senior debut for Luxembourg on 5 April 2012 during a 2–3 friendly loss against Malta.

+She played her last match on 9 June 2026 against Belgium.